 - Do not unfold liners at temperatures below 20°C (70°F), in the plant or prior to installation of the liner at the pool site.
 This is especially critical during installation in the fall, when morning as well as daytime temperature can be well below 22°C (72°F) - Do not store a boxed liner outside or in an unheated storage area prior to installation at the pool site during the cooler spring or fall season.
-The liner may not necessarily warm up sufficiently in a span of a few hours in the morning due to insulation provided by the outer layers of the liner - Minimize the length of time finished liners are stored in cartons - Minimize or eliminate stacking of cartons to reduce pressure - Keep the number of folds in the liner to a minimum - Use larger cartons for large liners; cartons that resist collapsing under pressure will afford more protection to the liner - If possible, avoid shipping liners when temperatures are likely to fall below -23°C (-10°F). - Secure the cartons or drums containing the liner so that they are not able to bounce or shift when being transported over rough roads. - Handle liners with care in cold weather.
-Do not store liners in containers outdoors.
-Do not allow containers to drop or be hit by any moving object
+The liner may not necessarily warm up sufficiently in a span of a few hours in the morning due to insulation provided by the outer layers of the liner - Minimize the length of time finished liners are stored in cartons - Minimize or eliminate stacking of cartons to reduce pressure - Keep the number of folds in the liner to a minimum - Use larger cartons for large liners; cartons that resist collapsing under pressure will afford more protection to the liner - Avoid shipping liners when temperatures are likely to fall below -23°C (-10°F). - Do not allow containers to drop or be hit by any moving object.
+Secure the cartons or drums containing the liner so that they are not able to bounce or shift when being transported over rough roads.